EvanEdwards/tag/README.md

 To add a tag, use `+tagname`.
 To remove one, use `-tagname`.
 By default, tags are added at the end of a file, before the extension.

+`--clean` will do a basic cleanup of the rest of the filename, fixing extra spaces, capitalizing most words, etc.

 Like Imagemagick or `find`, the entire commandline is not parsed for options and then executed*, but instead each term is considered in order.
 This means that tag addition or removal (and options) only affect filenames given after them in the command line.

 Consider the following example: